-And here is the CORE TRUTH OF THE ALKALINE DIET (that so many people misunderstand – see my ‘rant’ here “Five Things the Media Needs to Know About the Alkaline Lifestyle):
+And here is the CORE TRUTH (that so many people misunderstand – see my ‘rant’ here “Five Things the Media Needs to Know About the Alkaline Lifestyle):

-The goal of the alkaline diet is NOT to make your body ‘more alkaline’.
-The goal of the alkaline diet is to give your body all of the tools it needs to it can effortlessly MAINTAIN your pH at 7.365.
+The goal of is NOT to make your body ‘more alkaline’.
+The goal is to give your body all of the tools it needs to it can effortlessly MAINTAIN your pH at 7.365.

-Read that again – it’s essential you fully understand this – the alkaline diet isn’t aiming to make your body ‘more alkaline’, we are just aiming to eat more of the foods and drinks that enable the body to stress-free, effortlessly maintain this critical pH balance – and LESS of the foods that are acid-forming and that cause it stress.
+Read that again – it’s essential you fully understand this – we are not aiming to make your body ‘more alkaline’, we are just aiming to eat more of the foods and drinks that enable the body to stress-free, effortlessly maintain this critical pH balance – and LESS of the foods that are acid-forming and that cause it stress.